Anadea/anadea_blog/content/posts/how-gamification-in-the-workplace-impacts-employee-productivity/index.md

 For LiveOps, it was a huge success, as <a href="https://www.fastcompany.com/3063932/the-right-and-wrong-way-to-gamify-work" rel="nofollow" target="_blank">Fast Company reports</a>:

-> "Within a week of launching the program, 80% of LiveOps agents opted in and three-quarters of them return on a bi-weekly basis.
-Participating agents outperformed peers by 23% in average call-handle time and boosted customer satisfaction by 9%."
+> Within a week of launching the program, 80% of LiveOps agents opted in and three-quarters of them return on a bi-weekly basis.
+Participating agents outperformed peers by 23% in average call-handle time and boosted customer satisfaction by 9%.

 ### Key considerations in employee productivity app development